What is Lithium Chloride?

 - Used in large dehumidification systems in the air conditioning industry.
 It depends on the low equilibrium pressure of water vapour above solutions of lithium chloride.

-- Used in number of salt mixtures exist low melting points allowing the material to be used in brazing fluxes and brazing baths.
+- Used in a number of salt mixtures exist low melting points allowing the material to be used in brazing fluxes and brazing baths.

 - Used as an electrolyte for the production of lithium metal and used as an electrolyte in voltaic cells.